franzos/nostr-ts/README.md

 main();
 ```

-You will have get a file (`discovered-relays.json`) that looks similiar to this excerpt:
+You will get two files
+1. `discovered-relays.json` with all valid relays
+2. `discovered-relays-error.json` with all invalid relays

+This is what an excerpt of `discovered-relays.json` looks like:

 ```json
 [